TheM1ddleM1n/Waddle/README.md

 ## 🐛 Troubleshooting

 ### Problem: Menu Won't Open
 <details>
 <summary><b>💡 Solution</b></summary>

-1. Press **F12** to open Developer Tools
-2. Check the **Console** tab for errors
+1. Press **F12** → **Console** tab and check for errors
-3. Ensure Tampermonkey is **enabled** for miniblox.io
+2. Ensure Tampermonkey is **enabled** for miniblox.io
+3. Verify the script shows as "Active" in your userscript manager
 4. **Refresh** the page and try again
-5. Verify the script shows as "Active" in your userscript manager

 </details>

 ### Problem: Counters Not Showing
 <details>
 <summary><b>💡 Solution</b></summary>

-1. Open Waddle menu and go to **⚙️ Features**
+1. Open Waddle menu → **⚙️ Features**
 2. Verify the feature has a **✓ checkmark**
-3. If missing, click to enable it
+3. If off-screen, refresh the page to reset positions to default
-4. Drag the counter back into view if it's off-screen
-5. Clear browser cache and refresh if still stuck
+4. Clear browser cache and refresh if still stuck

 </details>

 ### Problem: Performance Counter Not Updating
 <details>
 <summary><b>💡 Solution</b></summary>

-✅ **Requirements:**
 - You must be in an **active game** (not menu/lobby)
-- Performance feature must be **enabled** with a ✓ checkmark
+- Feature must be **enabled** with a ✓ checkmark
-- Game API must be accessible
 - Updates occur every 500ms when in-game

 If still stuck: Refresh page → Try again